chweeks/ravebot/README.md

 2. Adding to an existing playlist.
 Using the unique name already set, other members at a party can search for and send songs to be added to the playlist along with a message and their name.

 Suggestions for RaveBot?
 Send a pull request!

+Want to view the app?
+Download Ionic View on the apple app store and use this code to view the app. ecd43ecd